-- Financing rate, swap fee or overnight rate - It has different names, but means basically the same thing.
-When trading CFDs, you basically open your position with money borrowed from the broker, and there is a cost to it.
-As interest rates have risen in the past years, this part of the CFD fees have increased as well, so pay close attention to this particular cost.
-Contrary to the spread and the commission, this cost is time sensitive: the longer you hold your position, the larger this cost will become.
+- Financing rate, swap fee or overnight rate - There are a few different names for it, but they all mean pretty much the same thing.
+When you trade CFDs, you're essentially borrowing money from your broker to open your position, and there's a cost associated with that.
+As interest rates have gone up in recent years, this part of the fees associated with CFDs has gotten higher too.
+Unlike the spread and commission, this cost changes over time: the longer you hold onto your position, the more this cost is going to go up.

-And one word about dividends.
-This makes less of a difference in the overall costs of trading CFDs, but you should be aware of it.
-Even though you don't own the underlying assets when trading CFDs, when you trade CFDs on a stock, or stock index like the S&P 500, you may receive a dividend adjustment, which is either added to or deducted from your trading account, depending on your position.
-If you are long (buying) a CFD on a stock that pays dividends, you may receive a dividend payment.
-If you are short (selling) a CFD on a stock, you may be charged a dividend adjustment, which will be deducted from your account.
+And just a quick note about dividends.
+It might not make a huge difference in the grand scheme of things, but it's good to know.
+Even though you don't actually own the underlying assets when you're trading CFDs, if you're trading CFDs on a stock or a stock index like the S&P 500, you might get a dividend adjustment.
+Depending on your position, this could either be added to or taken away from your trading account.
+If you're buying a CFD on a stock that pays dividends, you might get some money from those dividends.
+But if you're selling a CFD on a stock, you might end up owing money for that dividend adjustment.

-Let's look into the specific costs of trading an S&P 500 CFD at TradeStation Global!
+Let's look into the specific costs of trading an S&P 500 CFD at Tickmill!

-How much are S&P 500 CFD fees at TradeStation Global?
+How much are S&P 500 CFD fees at Tickmill?

-The S&P 500 CFDs are contracts that allow you to speculate on the price movements of the S&P 500 stock market index without owning any of the underlying assets, or stocks.
-The contract you make with your broker is based on the value of the S&P 500 index, which is a measure of the performance of 500 large companies listed on US stock exchanges.
-You can buy or sell the S&P 500 CFDs to profit from changes in the index's value.
+S&P 500 CFDs are contracts that let you speculate which way the S&P 500 stock market index is going without actually owning any of the stocks or assets.
+Basically, the deal you make with your broker is based on the value of the S&P 500 index, which is a measurement of how well 500 big companies listed on US stock exchanges are doing.
+You can either buy or sell these S&P 500 CFDs to make some money when the index's value goes up or down.

 S&P 500 CFD spread